 We have set out a strategic allocation for each risk category, measured on a scale of one to ten.

-To read more about the strategic asset allocation and the expectations for risk and return please download a copy of the “Lessons from History”.
+Please download our “Lessons from History” document if you would like to read more about the strategic asset allocation and the expectations for risk and return.

 Tactical Asset Allocation

 We believe that trends can be identified through a pragmatic and flexible approach.
 By adapting portfolios through the economic and investment cycles we believe that value can be added for investors over the long run.